Code4Delphi/mcp-servers/Database/README.md

-# TMS MCP Database Server Demo
+# Database Server Demo - Delphi

 This README explains how to set up and use the TMS MCP Database Server Demo with a client using STDIO transport.